-§ 14:2-4.1 Applicability
+14:2-4.1 Applicability

-(a) This subchapter applies to underground facility operators, as defined at N.J.A.C.
+(a) This subchapter applies to operators, as defined at N.J.A.C.
 14:2-1.2, except as specified in this section.

-(b) An operator of an underground non-metallic water pipe or non-metallic water distribution facility that was installed prior to November 18, 1994 is exempt from the requirement at N.J.A.C.
-14:2-4.2(a)2 to mark out the facility, but shall, within three business days of the notice to the One-Call center, cooperate with excavators in reasonable efforts to determine the location of the facility.
+(b) An operator of an underground non-metallic water pipe or non-metallic water distribution facility that was installed prior to November 18, 1994, is exempt from the requirement at N.J.A.C.
+14:2-4.2 to mark out the facility, but shall, within three business days of the notice to the One-Call center, cooperate with excavators in reasonable efforts, including a site meeting, to determine the location of the facility.
+Reasonable efforts, include, to any and all extent possible, ascertaining and/or obtaining information regarding the location of the meter and curb shutoff, closest building penetration to the water meter, the location of service connection to the main, the diameter of the facility, the composition of the facility, company service records, and records that the operator may have.

-(c) An underground facility operator that is a State department or agency is exempt from the requirement at N.J.A.C.
-14:2-4.2(a)2 to mark out its facilities in accordance with N.J.A.C.
-14:2-4.2(a)2 if all of the following criteria are met:
+(c) An operator that is a State department or agency is exempt from the requirement at N.J.A.C.
+14:2-4.2 to mark out its facilities in accordance with N.J.A.C.
+14:2-4.2 if all of the following criteria are met: